Best Ruby on Rails books for experienced developers

 Previously, in our series of Best 'Books To Learn Ruby on Rails', we talked about RoR titles for beginners and intermediates.
 This time we'll jump to the next level by focusing on advanced RoR resources, perfect for those who have vast experience under their belt and feel comfortable in Ruby on Rails environment.

 Basically, it does not matter if you 'wanna be another awesome ninja skilled RoR rockstar dev, add ‘senior’ title in front of your surname or simply, write damn good code.
 Some of the books below might be slightly outdated (as while creating this list the current stable version of Rails is 5.1.4 and the Ruby 2.4.1) but they still present some fundamental principles worth brushing up.
+Explore the best books for experienced Ruby on Rails developers!

 1 - Practical Object-Oriented Design in Ruby